 I just watched a segment on the NBC nightly news where anchor, Brian Williams, ended his broadcast with a story of “treasures” found by lucky shoppers at Goodwill thrift stores.
-The piece featured the saga of Karen Mallet who wandered into a Goodwill store in Milwaukee and spend just under $13 for a lithograph by Alexander Calder.
+The piece featured the saga of Karen Mallet who wandered into a Goodwill store in Milwaukee and spent just under $13 for a lithograph by Alexander Calder.
 Turns out the artwork was worth about $12,000.
 He then mentioned other valuable artwork which sold online for prices ranging to over $150,000.
 He did not emphasize that subsequent items he described were not found by customers but by Goodwill employees who turned them over to their online sales department.

 The whole impetus of the piece was something to the effect of: “Hey, folks!
 Rush on down to Goodwill!
 Thar’s treasures a waitin’!”
 I hate to bust anyone’s bubble out there because we all like to fantasize about a pot of gold at the end of the rainbow but, truthfully, you have about as much chance of finding an item of significant value at a Goodwill store as you have of picking five sequential number in the lottery.